 It is recommended that the DNSSAB take on the role of planning and implementing the required infrastructure for the hub, such as getting required permits and approvals, financing, completing required construction, and leading coordination efforts.
 During the hub's development coordination should occur between various planning bodies (e.g. Community Advisory Board, Ontario Health Team, Ontario Health, and the lead agency).
 The DNSSAB could choose to do its own curation of partners to support the hub or have a community body, such as a steering committee that includes members of the community or a lead non-profit organization or group of organizations take on this role.
 A Request For Proposals process should be used to identify a lead agency.
-As part of the selection process for a lead organization, there should be involved in the selection process.
+As part of the selection process for a lead organization, there should be an assessment of the organization's experience, readiness and capacity to lead a hub.
+The community should be involved in the selection process.
 The hub should build on the resources a lead organization has to offer (e.g. availability of land, an existing building, or reserve funds to contribute).